 You will leave this programme having the training and skills needed to unlock a range of career opportunities.
 Our FinTech graduates are working in open innovation settings and in leading technology companies as Google, Amazon, and Netflix.

 Ready to join their ranks?
-Then enrol today and start driving the digital transformation with FinTech!
+Then apply today and start driving the digital transformation with FinTech!

 Our FinTech Master’s programme is open to applicants with either a Bachelor of Science degree or who are in their final year of study in: